 - EPAP positions are full-time positions unless otherwise specified.
 As with all EFM appointments, availability may be a factor.

 - Applicant must verify that the required documents have been successfully attached to the USAJOBS application prior to the deadline.
 Please allow at least three to four hours to complete the application package.
-To avoid being affected by occasional USAJOBS system outages, applicants are encouraged not to wait until the deadline to submit.
+To avoid being affected by occasional USAJOBS system outages, applicants are encouraged not to wait until the deadline to submit an application.

-- No submissions will be accepted after the vacancy has closed.
+- No submissions will be accepted after the vacancy announcement deadline.

 Follow the vacancy announcement instructions and send your application package to the regional bureau as instructed in the vacancy announcement.
 See review process below, which remains the same regardless of how the EPAP vacancy is advertised.